eberrigan/bloom-desktop-pilot/README.md

 You'll need to install some Python and Node packages to run these three components.

-1. Create the `bloom-desktop` environment: `mamba create --name bloom-desktop`
+1. Create the `bloom-desktop` environment with python 3.8 and nodejs: `mamba create --name bloom-desktop python=3.8 nodejs`
 2. Activate the environment: `mamba activate bloom-desktop`
-3. Install conda requirements: `mamba install python=3.8 nodejs nidaqmx`
 3. Install pip requirements:
    `pip install -r requirements.txt`